|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Solar energy that is captured via: solar panels, photosynthesis, wind generation or hydro-electric generation is known as renewable energy.
 Renewable energy is frequently insufficient for meeting human needs or is not available when and where required.
 The "when" problem can be technically solved by energy storage, but cycling energy through storage usually more than triples the delivered energy cost.
 The "where" problem can be technically solved by construction of sufficient electricity transmission lines, but long distance energy transmission typically doubles to quadruples the delivered energy cost.
 The combination of these cost escalation factors tends to make the delivered cost of intermittent renewable energy uneconomic as compared to the delivered cost of locally generated nuclear energy.

 The high cost of delivered renewable energy is further aggravated by use of generation constraint instead of load control to match total electricity generation to total electricity load.
 In typical North American electricity utilities, due to generation constraint and generation reserve, on average only about half of the available peak generation and transmission capacity is actually used.
-Hence use of a properly designed interruptible electricity rate in combination with 100% non-fossil generation would allow sale, generation and transmission of about twice as much energy at little extra cost and with greatly reduced net CO2 emissions.
+Hence use of a properly designed interruptible electricity rate in combination with 100% non-fossil generation would allow sale, generation and transmission of about twice as much energy at relatively little extra cost and with greatly reduced net CO2 emissions.

-The government of Ontario presently does not offer either an interruptible electricity rate or a kVA based standard electricity rate to enable sale of surplus off-peak nonfossil electricity for displacement of fossil fuels.
+The government of Ontario presently does not offer either an interruptible electricity rate or a kVA based uninterruptible electricity rate to enable sale of surplus off-peak nonfossil electricity for displacement of fossil fuels.
 This situation is a major energy policy failure.

 Today most of the world's energy requirements are met by combustion of fossil fuels, by fission of uranium-235 and by renewable energy.
 However, to prevent thermal runaway combustion of fossil fuels must be ceased.
 Most usable major hydro-electric sites have already been developed.
 The U-235 resource is insufficient to sustainably replace fossil fuels.
 The energy supply from U-235 can be extended by breeding the thorium isotope Th-232 into the fissionable uranium-233.
 However, this breeding methodology produces voluminous long lived toxic nuclear waste and must be carefully regulated because it provides a simple path to atom bomb production.